-1. [optional] Select the desired image area;
+[optional] Select the desired image area;

-2. To enable editing mode, click 🙀 in the main toolbar
+To enable editing mode, click M in the main toolbar

-Extra tools that allow the user to set options for work with this tool are displayed in the upper part of the 3D-objects texture editor window
+Extra tools that allow the user to set options for work with this tool are displayed in the upper part of the 3D-objects texture editor window in the subtoolbar, then click in the main toolbar; - [optional] Click in the main toolbar, then confirm transformation in the appropriate dialog box.

-- 3. Set brightness and/or contrast in one of the following ways: - [optional] Using sliders; - [optional] Entering required values in the appropriate fields (arbitrary units);
+- 3. Set brightness and/or contrast in one of the following ways: - · [optional] Using sliders; - [optional] Entering required values in the appropriate fields (arbitrary units); - To discard the entered values, click \( \script{\infty} \) in the subtoolbar - 4.
+To apply the transforms and quit editing, perform one of the following: - [optional] Click